verida/verida-js/packages/client-ts/README.md

 const ceramic = await utils.createAccount('ethr', ETH_PRIVATE_KEY)

 // create a Verida account instance that wraps the authorized Ceramic connection
-// The `AutoAccount` instance will automatically sign any consent messages (useful for testing) const account = new AutoAccount(ceramic)
+// The `AutoAccount` instance will automatically sign any consent messages const account = new AutoAccount('ethr', CONFIG.ETH_PRIVATE_KEY, CERAMIC_URL)

 // Connect the Verida account to the Verida client await client.connect(account)

-// Open an application context const context = await client.openContext(CONTEXT_NAME, true)
+// Open an application context (forcing creation of a new context if it doesn't already exist) const context = await client.openContext(CONTEXT_NAME, true)

 // Open a database